 Should the leaders who make important financial decisions for the school not be trained or experienced in business principles and systems?

 As a school, we are very reliant on the involvement, input and skills of our parent body.
 The school is structured with sub-committee or mandate groups, mandated by the Board of Management and/or College of Teachers.
-Each Mandate Group consists of a Board member, College member and parent representatives.
-The mandate groups report back to the Board and, where necessary, the College of Teachers.
+Each Mandate Group consists of a Board member, College member and Parent representatives.
+The mandate groups report back to the College of Teachers and Board of Management if necessary.

 Our Finance Committee, for example, has always had highly experienced & skilled parent representatives (CA’s, strategic business consultants and successful business entrepreneurs).
 It is crucial to have these skilled parents provide an objective “big picture view” based on solid business principles.
 They advise, guide and report to the Board on a monthly basis.

-We do presently have skilled professionals on the Build Group and Finance committee but need to strengthen these groups further and would welcome any parents with skills in these areas to please come forward to support the school.
+Presently we have skilled professionals on the Move group and Finance committee but need to strengthen these groups further and would welcome any parents with skills in these areas to please come forward to support the school.